LimeLiam/NerdBot/README.md

 # NerdBot
-A nerdy, fun-loving discord bot that can also handle all your moderation needs!
+NerdBot is a nerdy, fun-loving discord bot that can also handle all your moderation needs!

 NerdBot has both unique fun and unique moderation commands, without the cookie-cutter bot experience.
 With NerdBot, your community can be extra fun and extra safe without extra work!